aws-samples/serverless-patterns/apigw-lambda-s3-terraform-java/README.md

 ## How it works

-This Terraform project uses allows user to upload a file up to 5 GB size using Amazon S3 bucket pre-sienged URL.
+This Terraform project uses allows user to upload a file up to 5 GB size using Amazon S3 bucket presigned URL.
 Please refer to the architecture diagram below:

 ![End to End Architecture](images/architecture.png)